You Have to Wonder Why

 good christian men to have

-the worldview to survive
+the worldview

-that the pedagogy
+but i knew the pedagogy

-if you could call it that
+if one could call it that

-just kept you in line
+just kept us all in line

-and so you saluted
+and so i saluted

-what you believed
+what i believed

-was your final goodbye
+was my final goodbye

 walked one last time